AndrewFarley/advanced-terraform/README.md

 ```
 Creating reusable modules needs to keep in mind that a user of a module may have one or many of various things, such as security groups.
 Often a module will come with some minimalist configuration that sets up basic access, and then lets/makes you implement the rest in your terraform code.
 You generally want to think of, and create modules as if they were public and published on your github, so everyone can use them.
 Nothing in them should be private, everything in them (where possible) should be configrable, overridable, etc.  When authoring modules, you often start small, and allow for your immediate needs to be overridden.
 Then as a module gets more adoption, you add more inputs/outputs as needed.

-DEMO, see code, and comments herein
+DEMO, see example vpc-v2, vpc-v3, web-v2, web-v2-multiple

-## Terraform Gotchas
+## Terraform's big F-U, no `IF` statement!

 Terraform doesn't have the concept of conditional statements, meaning, it does not (yet) have "if" or or loop type statements.
 It has a very rudimentary count object which allows you to create 0-x number of a specific object, populating that object with different values from a list or map depending on which count it is on, but not all objects support count (only most resources).
-This design choice provides a bit of friction and frustration for a typical programmer coming into the terraform world who would prefer to do something like...
+This design choice provides a bit of getting used to, and it causes friction and frustration for a typical programmer coming into the terraform world who would prefer to do something like...
 ```
 if ($stage = 'dev') {
   # Put terraform code to deploy a ec2 instance as a bastion host here